SanduniMadara/new_currency_app/README.md

 # new_currency_app
-Create currency convert app using MARN Stack
+Create currency convert app using MARN Stack and tailwind css.